-Sixteen-hour Outdoor First Aid cover must be in place for Forest School sessions taking place outwith school grounds.
+Sixteen-hour Outdoor First Aid cover must be in place for Forest School sessions taking place outwith school grounds, or using higher risk activities such as fire and bladed tools.
 This includes your block of practice sessions run during your training.

 In England, we recommend the 2-day ITC Outdoor Forest School First Aid course accredited by SQA.
 The context for this training course is Forest School and as such the discussion, practice and outdoor scenarios are suited to Forest School situations.
 The course is taught in a 'Forest School way', using small achievable chunks, repetition and scaffolding.
 It is very hands-on and includes outdoor role-play scenarios, so you will need to wear suitable outdoor clothing!